PrinciplesDotDev/principles/code-an-off-swtich.md

 * You plan out your work in a modular way, to ensure your work can simply be "removed" and it falls back into an alternate state.
 * Provides a smooth release path for you to deploy your code.
-* Gives your on-call developers a very simple resolution if they get waken up at 1am to fix it.
+* Gives your on-call developers a very simple resolution if they get woken up at 1am to fix it.
 * It also will make it easier to configure your different features for different geolocations for example - Italian users shouldn't see this, but everyone else should.

 If there is a large cognitive overhead of having too many flags in your system, you can always remove the flag once your feature is bedded in.